tensorpack/tensorpack/examples/ResNet/README.md

 * [mixup: Beyond Empirical Risk Minimization](https://arxiv.org/abs/1710.09412).

 This implementation follows exact settings from the [author's code](https://github.com/hongyi-zhang/mixup).
-Note that the architecture is different from the offcial preact-ResNet18.
+Note that the architecture is different from the offcial preact-ResNet18 in the ResNet paper.

 Usage:
 ```bash